Opendigitalradio/ODR-DabMux/README.md

 The src/ directory contains the source code of ODR-DabMux.

-The doc/ directory contains the ODR-DabMux documentation, an example configuration file, and the example munin script for the statistics server.
+The doc/ directory contains the ODR-DabMux documentation, a few example configuration file, and the example munin script for the statistics server.